 Felipe was born at a small temporary settlement on the bank of the upper course of Chobayacu Creek in 1984.
 He currently lives at the Matses village of Santa Rosa, near the mouth of Chobayacu Creek.
 His mother, Francisca, is a Brazilian woman who was captured by his father, Daniel Bai, a renowned Matses warrior.
 Felipe is proud of being a good hunter and a hard worker.
 He currently holds the position of treasurer in the Matses’ administration.
 Just as his father helped defend the Matses and their territory from non-Indians before the Matses established the first peaceful contact with the national society in 1969, Felipe wishes to learn new skills of Western culture that will enable him defend the rights of his people in modern times.

-Daniel Vela Collantes, Ex Jefe de la CC.
+Wilder Flores, Ex Jefe de la CC.
 NN.
-Matsés (Ex-High chief of the Matsés people)
+Matsés (Former High chief of the Matsés people)

 Aaron Nacua Tëca Bëso